abelardopardo/ontask_b/docs_src/Using/index.rst

 Making personalized content available to learners
 =================================================

 Sending a personalized text is just one possible way to make this content available to learner.
 Another one is to offer the content through a URL that can be given to the learners.
-To enable such URL click in the icon with three dots in the right most corner of a personalized text action.
+To enable such URL click on the icon with three dots in the right most corner of a personalized text action.

 .. figure:: /scaptures/action_action_ops.png
    :align: center